EventStore/documentation/docs/cloud/integrations/README.md

 The issue closes when the gossip status again returns expected values.

+### Elections

+For a cluster, an issue is opened if there is more than one leader change per hour.
+The issue closes only if there is no more than one leader change in the hour following the first detection.

+### Leader Mismatches

+For a cluster, an issue is opened if the cluster disagrees on which node is the current leader in a three minutes time window.
+The issue closes if the cluster agrees on which node is the leader one minute after the first detection.

+### Out of Syncs

+For a cluster, an issue is opened if at least one follower node hasn't caught up with the leader node progression from two seconds ago, over a three minutes time window.
+The issue closes if all the followers are keeping up with the leader node progression over a three minutes time window, after the first detection.

+### Unreachable Nodes

+For each node of the cluster, if one node is not reachable from another one over a three minutes time window.
+The issue closes if all nodes are reachables after a three minutes time window, after the first detection.

 ### Notifications

 Notifications represent noteworthy events which occur within the Event Store Cloud.
 Below you can find notifications examples.